achtaitaipai/pfxr/packages/synth/README.md

 ## `getSoundFromTemplate`

-The `getSoundFromTemplate` function generates a complete sound object based on a predefined sound template and an optional random seed.
+The `getSoundFromTemplate` function generates a complete [sound](#sound) object based on a predefined sound template and an optional random seed.
 The function uses a template to structure the sound settings and introduces randomness for variety or uniqueness in the generated sound.

 ### Parameters

 - **`template: SoundTemplate`**
    A function representing a sound template.
 The template function defines the structure of the sound by specifying key sound parameters like waveform, pitch, envelope, and effects.
-You can choose from predefined templates (e.g., "laser," "explosion," etc.) or create your own.
+You can choose from predefined templates (e.g., "default", "pickup", "laser", "jump", "fall", "powerup", "explosion", "blip", "hit", "fart", "random") or [create your own](#custom-template).

 - **`seed?: number`** _(Optional)_
    A random seed value to control the random generation of the sound properties.
 This allows for reproducibility, meaning if you pass the same seed and template, the sound will always be generated the same way.
 If no seed is provided, the random generator will create a new, unpredictable sound.